 Positivity of target population: There exists a constant 𝑑>0 such that 𝑑<𝑃(𝑆=𝑠|𝐗)<1−𝑑 for all 𝐗 in the target population and for all 𝑠.
+In the target population, no covariate profile is deterministically excluded from any study-every type of person has some chance of appearing in each study-so the trials collectively cover the target's covariate support for transportability.

+Process of multicate: Prediction